 I asked my server for recommendations and she suggested I get this mixed banh mi with pate, barbecued pork, ham, and sausage.
 The fillings were delicious – sweet, smokey, savory, and crunchy all at once.

 For me, a sandwich for me can only be as good as the bread it’s on and this baguette was fantastic.
 Served warm and toasty, it was crunchy on the outside and soft and pillowy on the inside, so it would sort of crumble in on itself every time I took a bite.
-It was delicious and a great start to this Vietnamese food trip.
+It was delicious and a great start to this Hanoi food trip.

 Bánh Mì 25 is located along Hang Ca street in the Old Quarter.
 Pictured below is the takeaway stall but they have a sit-down restaurant across the street.